-Best Places to See the Northern Lights
+12 Best Places to See the Northern Lights Around the World

-North of the Arctic Circle in the vast Finnish Lapland, surrounded by towering pines, it’s a surreally beautiful place to experience the aurora borealis, which has been confounding and delighting observers for centuries.
+North of the Arctic Circle in the vast Finnish Lapland, surrounded by towering pines, is a surreally beautiful place to experience the aurora borealis, which has been confounding and delighting observers for centuries.
 Towns across Scandinavia, Alaska, and Canada market the lights as the main attraction, offering experiences for adventurers and luxury travelers alike.

 The lights, which are caused by charged particles from the sun colliding with atoms in Earth’s atmosphere, make for a dazzling natural display and can be experienced in a variety of locations across the globe.

 In Churchill, Canada, you can watch the lights dance over a family of polar bears from the comfort of your mobile sleeper car.
 There’s even a chance to see them in the continental U.S. at Pennsylvania’s Cherry Springs State Park, which is noted for its dark skies.

 These are the 12 best places to see the northern lights.